suneel0101/intro_python/README.md

 >>> "name" in person
 >>> "secret" in person
 ```

-Practice problem:
+# Practice problem
 ```
 Create a dictionary called `class_data` with the following keys:
-- "course_name", which should correspond to "Intro to Python"
+- "course_name", which should correspond to "Betaworks Intro to Python"
 - "student_count", which should correspond to number of students, say 20
 - "instructor", which should itself be a dictionary with the following keys
     - "name" ("Suneel")
-    - "gender" ("M")
     - "can_program" (True)
 - get the student count from the dictionary
 - get the instructor name from the dictionary